Open-EO/openeo-python-client/docs/processes.rst

 Using common pre-defined processes
 ===================================

-The listing of pre-defined processes provided by a backend can be inspected with :func:`~openeo.rest.connection.Connection.list_processes`.
+The listing of pre-defined processes provided by a back-end can be inspected with :func:`~openeo.rest.connection.Connection.list_processes`.
 For example, to get a list of the process names (process ids)::